Limitations on quantum key repeaters for all key correlated states

 The notion of the key attacked state of a private state naturally generalizes to the case of a key attacked state of the key correlated result.
-It can be obtained as follows: \begin{definition} The key attacked state of a key correlated state $\rho^{key-cor}_{ABA'B'}$ is the state obtained from it by applying local von-Neumann measurements on systems $A$ and $B$ in the computational basis.
+It can be obtained as follows: \begin{definition} The key attacked state $\hat{\rho}_{ABA'B'}$ of a key correlated state $\rho^{key-cor}_{ABA'B'}$ defined in equation \eqref{eq:key_correlated} is the state obtained from $\rho^{key-cor}_{ABA'B'}$ by applying local von-Neumann measurements on systems $A$ and $B$ in the computational basis.
 It takes the following form:

 where $\sigma_{A'B'}^{(i)}$ are some states on the $A'B'$ system such that $\sum_i p_i \sigma_{A'B'}^{(i)}=Tr_{AB}\rho_{ABA'B'}$ and $\{p_i\}$ forms a probability distribution. \end{definition}

 One of the main results of \cite{CF17} connects the problem of distinguishability of a key correlated state from its key attacked version.
 It states that the one-way distillable entanglement of the key correlated state $\rho$ is quantified by means of the so-called locally measured-relative entropy "distance" between the $\rho$ and its key attacked version when the latter state is separable.
 By locally measured relative entropy distance between two states we mean the relative entropy of two states measured both by a quantum completely positive, trace preserving map ${\cal M}$ (not necessarily a POVM as it was defined in \cite{Piani}) on Alice's side: